yoellarazili/yoellarazili.github.io/pages/statement.md

 Aluminum, wax, wood and mesh are all building materials.
 I take them to construct a different space.

 My space is an expansion of man made architectural structures.
 It is a landscape that starts within and grows into the unknown.
 It is tangible, perhaps recognizable and affirming, but yet new, pure and magical.

-My wishes in the future are to deepen the investigation of matter and space either in a gallery or in the open environment.
-I would like to invent new surfaces and new objects.
-I would like to witness a change in perception, a change that will greatly surprise me.